California drivers pay anywhere between $234 and $2,126 or more for a speeding ticket. Yikes!

 How Much Is a 90 mph Speeding Ticket in California?

-However, you may pay a higher fine if you’re caught speeding in a designated safety, construction, or highway maintenance zone.
+Fines may be higher if the violation occurs in a safety, construction, or highway maintenance zone.

 How Much Is a 95 mph Speeding Ticket in California?

-A 95-mph speeding ticket will cost you just as much as any traffic ticket for driving 26+ mph over the speed limit.
-Expect to pay a base fine of $100 plus additional fees of $386 or more.
+A 95-mph speeding ticket in California (26+ mph over the limit) carries a base fine of $100, with additional fees totaling $386 or more.

 How Much Is a 100 mph Speeding Ticket in California?

-If you’re caught speeding over 100 mph, you’ll pay a base fine of $500 to $1,000 plus penalty assessment fees.
-The fine amount depends on whether it’s a first or subsequent offense:
+If you’re caught speeding over 100 mph in California, expect a base fine of $500 to $1,000 plus penalty assessment fees.
+The exact fine depends on whether it’s your first or a repeat offense:

-- A first-time speeding ticket for going over 100 mph will result in a $500 fine, two demerit points, and up to 30 days of license suspension.
+- First offense: $500 fine, two demerit points, and up to 30 days of license suspension.

 How Much Is a First-Time Speeding Ticket in California?